Capture Full PageCapture Full PageAdd to Chrome

 What editing tools are available in Capture Full Page?

-The editor includes: pencil (freehand drawing), straight line, arrow, rectangle, highlighter (semi-transparent overlay), text tool, and step numbering (auto-incrementing numbered circles).
+The editor includes: pencil (freehand drawing), straight line, arrow, rectangle, highlighter (semi-transparent overlay), text tool, step numbering (auto-incrementing numbered circles), a crop tool to trim the image to a region, an eraser to remove individual annotations, emoji stickers, and callout bubbles for speech-style annotations.
 You also get a full color picker with RGB, HSL, and HEX input plus an eyedropper, adjustable line thickness, Undo/Redo, and Zoom controls.

 Can I edit screenshots without uploading them anywhere?